BoxBy/vibroboros/src/vs/ai-partner/README.md

 The system is built upon two primary communication protocols:

 1.  **Agent-to-Agent (A2A) Protocol:** Used for internal communication between the various specialized agents within the VSCode extension.
 This allows for complex workflows where agents can delegate tasks and share information seamlessly.
-2.  **Model-Controller-Protocol (MCP):** Used for external communication between the extension (acting as an MCP client) and various tool servers.
+2.  **Model-Context-Protocol (MCP):** Used for external communication between the extension (acting as an MCP client) and various tool servers.
 This allows the AI to perform actions like web searches, terminal commands, and more.

 ### System Components